Searching for the best CDN provider to speed up your website? Or just looking for an easy way to speed up your website?

 Then, Imperva will automatically direct traffic for you.

 Beyond benefitting from Imperva’s global CDN, Imperva also offers a web application firewall and bot detection, as well as load balancing.

 - Points of presence on every habitable planet.

 - Offers DDoS and bot protection even on the free plan.

 - Paid plans offer more advanced security functionality, like a web application firewall.

-- Like Cloudflare, Incapsula presents a single point of failure.
-Because you point your nameservers to Incapsula, your site would be unavailable if Incapsula were ever to experience issues.
+- Like Cloudflare, Imperva presents a single point of failure.
+Because you point your nameservers to Imperva, your site would be unavailable if Imperva were ever to experience issues.